Cyril-CRGB/Portfolio3_Python_Essentials/README.md

 ## Deployment

-1. Create an account with Heroku (could not find my GitHub Student Developer Pack, in my spam either)
+1. Create an account with Heroku
 2. Log in to Heroku
 3. Create an app with Heroku after giving my credit card infos
 4. In settings giving Config Vars, also the 'PORT' one.
-Giving also two Buildpacks : python and nodejs
+Giving also two Buildpacks : python and nodejs (in this order)
 5. Connecting Heroku to my Git Hub and locat the [GitHub Repository](https://github.com/Cyril-CRGB/Portfolio3_Python_Essentials.git)
 6. Then Deploy manually the application